Kurento/kurento/source/user/installation.rst

       sudo apt-get update && sudo apt-get install --yes kurento-media-server

-This will install the KMS release version that was specified in the previous commands.
+This will install the release KMS version.

 The server includes service files which integrate with the Ubuntu init system, so you can use the following commands to start and stop it: